ray-project/ray/doc/source/tune/tutorials/tune-run.rst

     :start-after: __step3_begin__
     :end-before: __step3_end__

 **Step 4:** Run the trial with Tune.
 Tune will report on experiment status, and after the experiment finishes, you can inspect the results.
-Tune can retry failed trials automatically, as well as entire experiments; see :ref:`tune-stopping`.
+Tune can retry failed trials automatically, as well as entire experiments; see :ref:`tune-stopping-guide`.

 .. literalinclude:: ../doc_code/tune.py
     :language: python